-This page provides guidance on how to search for and produce public records to help local governments in Washington State stay in compliance with the Public Records Act (PRA) and current case law precedent.
+This page provides guidance on how to search for and produce public records to help local governments in Washington State complywith the Public Records Act (PRA) as explained further by current case law.

 It is part of MRSC's series on the Public Records Act.

 The PRA requires that agencies perform an adequate search to locate records responsive to a public records request.

 The PRA itself doesn’t provide detailed instructions on how to conduct an adequate search.
 Instead, those requirements can be found in court decisions interpreting the PRA, including Neighborhood Alliance v.
 Spokane County (2011) and Block v.
 City of Gold Bar (2015).
 Those cases direct agencies to:

 - Conduct the search in a manner that is reasonably calculated to uncover all relevant documents